 Required Deposits and Allowable Stabilization Fund Balance.
 From fiscal 2005 through fiscal 2013, state finance law provided that (i) 0.5% of current year net tax revenues be deposited into the Stabilization Fund at fiscal year-end, (ii) 0.5% of current-year net tax revenues be made available for the next fiscal year and (iii) any remaining amount of the year-end statutorily defined surplus be transferred to the Stabilization Fund.
 Since fiscal 2014, state finance law has required that the entire year-end statutorily defined surplus be transferred to the Stabilization Fund.
-Since fiscal 2011, state finance law has required that tax revenue from capital gains exceeding \$1 billion in a fiscal year (adjusted annually, beginning in fiscal 2014, for U. S. gross domestic product growth) be deposited into the Stabilization Fund, with 5% of such amount then transferred to the State Retiree Benefits Trust Fund and, beginning in fiscal 2013, with an additional 5% of such amount then transferred to the Commonwealth's Pension Liability Fund.
+Since fiscal 2011, state finance law has required that tax revenue from capital gains exceeding \$1 billion in a fiscal year (adjusted annually, beginning in fiscal 2014, for U. S. gross domestic product growth) be deposited into the Stabilization Fund, with 5% of such amount then transferred to the State Retiree Benefits Trust Fund and, beginning in fiscal 2015 work of such amount then transferred to the Commonwealth's Pension Liability Fund.
 However, all of these requirements may be modified or superseded by individual appropriation acts.
-Legislative enactments in 2015 retained all fiscal 2015 and fiscal 2016 capital gains tax revenues in the General Fund.
-The fiscal 2017 budget required the Comptroller to transfer all capital gains tax collections that were above \$1.278 billion to the Stabilization Fund in fiscal 2017; however, capital gains tax collections for fiscal 2017 did not exceed this amount.
+Legislative enactments in 2015 retained all fiscal 2017 and fiscal 2016 capital gains tax collections that were above \$1.278 billion to the Stabilization Fund in fiscal 2017; however, capital gains tax collections for fiscal 2017 did not exceed this amount.
 The fiscal 2018 budget required the Comptroller to transfer all capital gains tax collections that were above \$1.169 billion to the Stabilization Fund in fiscal 2018.

-On June 29, 2018, the Comptroller transferred approximately \$322 million to the Stabilization Fund, representing excess capital gains tax revenue through May 2018, with equal \$16 million transfers from the Stabilization Fund to the State Retiree Benefits Trust Fund and the Pension Liability Fund.
-On July 24, 2018, the Comptroller transferred approximately \$192 million to the Stabilization Fund, representing excess capital gains tax revenue for the month of June 2018, with equal transfers of approximately \$10 million from the Stabilization Fund to the State Retiree Benefits Trust Fund and the Pension Liability Fund, bringing the total fiscal 2018 transfers to the Stabilization Fund to approximately \$514 million and approximately \$26 million to each of the State Retiree Benefits Trust Fund and the Pension Liability Fund.
+In fiscal 2018, the Comptroller transferred approximately \$514 million to the Stabilization Fund, with 5%, or approximately \$26 million of that total, transferred to each of the State Retiree Benefits Trust Fund and the Commonwealth's Pension Liability Fund, and the balance of \$463 million remaining in the Stabilization Fund.
 See "COMMONWEALTH REVENUES - State Taxes - Capital Gains Component of the Income Tax."

-State finance law requires the Comptroller to transfer 75% of the growth in unclaimed property net revenue relative to the prior year to the Stabilization Fund; however, in fiscal 2017, there was no growth in such revenue and therefore no transfer was made to the Stabilization Fund.
+State finance law requires the Comptroller to transfer 75% of the growth in unclaimed property net revenue relative to the prior year to the Stabilization Fund.
+During fiscal 2018, this resulted in a transfer of approximately \$13 million to the Stabilization Fund.